LiranManzouri/Advanced-Programming-1-Exercise-2/README.md

 Compile command - "g++ -std=c++11 Client/*.cpp Client/*.h *.cpp *.h -o bin/Client.out".
 Run command - "./bin/Client.out"
 .

+# Shortcut for compilation and running commands
+SHORTCUT: you can write "bash run.sh" in the command line, and 2 terminals will automatically open.

-# Notes and actions while running.
+# Notes and actions while running

 After running, you'll be asked in the terminals for the unclassified path and the output path, write them seperated with space.
 For example: "Unclassified.csv output.csv" (without the "").
 You can close the client socket and stop the